DevnagriAI/devnagri_docs/guide/Dota_web.md

 ### Automatic Translations

 If this is toggled to ON then any new URL that comes into the system automatically is marked ACTIVE (published) and localised.
 If this is toggled to OFF then any new URL that comes into the system automatically is marked INACTIVE (unpublished) and NOT localised.
+You would need to publish the URL manually in this case.

 The user is taken to the parent site when he tries to access the new URLs.